GenesisEducationKyiv/software-engineering-school-5-0-IYuriev/README.md

 - **Frontend**: HTML, CSS, JavaScript (lightweight and responsive)
 - **Deployment**: Vercel for seamless hosting

+## ⚙️ CI/CD Pipeline

+This project includes a GitHub Actions-based **CI/CD pipeline** that automatically runs linting, tests, and builds the application on every push or pull request to the `main` branch.
+This ensures code quality and prevents regressions before deployment.

 ## 🚀 Getting Started

 ### Installation